 Upper endoscopy enables the physician to look inside the esophagus, stomach, and duodenum (first part of the small intestine).
 This procedure can be used to discover the reason for swallowing difficulties, nausea, vomiting, reflux, bleeding, indigestion, abdominal pain, or chest pain.
 Upper endoscopy is also called EGD, which stands for esophagogastroduodenoscopy (eh-SAH-fuh-goh-GAS-troh-doo-AH-duh-NAH-skuh-pee).

-For the procedure you will swallow a thin, flexible, lighted tube called an endoscope.
 Under the supervision of your physician, a Certified Registered Nurse Anesthetist (CRNA) will place you under sedation.
+Then a thin, flexible, lighted tube called an endoscope is carefully inserted down the patient’s throat.
 The endoscope transmits an image of the inside of the esophagus, stomach, and duodenum, so the physician can carefully examine the lining of these organs.
 The scope also blows air into the stomach; this expands the folds of tissue and makes it easier for the physician to examine the stomach.